CLASSICAL LOST AND FOUND

 The finale [T-9] opens with a binary idea (BI) that's initially jumpy [00:00] and then questioning [00:44].
 It's followed by a singing melody [01:18], and then BI makes rondo-like reappearances triggering a terse development [02:30], and frenzied recap [05:41].
 The latter concludes the trio with dramatic bravura touches.

-As with the Le Beau release mentioned at the outset, the Spyros artists (violinist Bartek Niziol, cellist Denis Severin and pianist Tatiana Korsunskaya), give us magnificent renditions of these esoteric chamber works.
+As with their previous Luise Adolpha Le Beau (1850-1927) release for MD&G (see 23 February 2015), the Spyros artists (violinist Bartek Niziol, cellist Denis Severin and pianist Tatiana Korsunskaya), give us magnificent renditions of these esoteric chamber works.
 Once again, they impart that little extra something that turns what in lesser hands might be ordinary fare, into a rewarding listening experience.
 Nápravník couldn't be better represented!

 In past reviews we've commented about the superb sound on MD&G discs (see 31 August 2016), and this one's no exception.
 On that note, the recordings were made by the identical production staff, and at the same location as the Le Beau (the Concert Hall in Marienmünster Abbey, Germany).
 The two stereo modes project compact sonic images in comfortably reverberant surroundings.
 The multichannel one gives the music additional breathing space, and will appeal to those liking a more open sound.